aantron/markup.ml/doc/CONTRIBUTING.md

-The HTML specification strongly suggests a logical structure for the parser in the section [*8.2.1 Overview of the parsing model*][model], from where the following image is brutally ripped:
+The HTML specification strongly suggests a logical structure for the parser in the section [*8.2.1 Overview of the parsing model*][model], from where the following image ripped without any shame whatsoever:

 ![HTML parsing model][model-img]